 Scholars, consultants, non-profits, and companies have been researching the ROI of employee engagement for quite some time.
 The correlative data revealed in their research initiatives is significant.
-Here are some recent findings:
+Here are some findings:

 In research prepared for the UK government (Engaging for Success: enhancing performance through employee engagement), David MacLeod and Nita Clarke found the following correlations to employee engagement: